 Compliance Training Group offers two different anti-harassment training courses, both of which focus on sexual harassment.
 One course is designed for employees, lasts for one hour, and costs $20 per employee.
 The second course is designed for supervisors, costs $40 per employee, and lasts for two hours.
 Both classes cover several core topics including federal laws, the definition of harassment, employer duties related to harassment, and who is liable for harassment.

-The manager training course builds on this core content and goes on to provide guidance about how to prevent harassment in the workplace, how to respond to a complaint of harassment, and what should be included in a company’s sexual harassment policy.
+The manager training course builds on this core content and goes on to provide guidance about how to prevent harassment in the workplace, how to respond to a complaint of harassment, and what the supervisor's responsibilities are.

 SexualHarassmentTraining.com provides training related to sexual harassment in the workplace.
 The company is based in Austin, Texas, and offers training for both individuals and organizations that is valid in all 50 states.